qubic/core/doc/execution_fees.md

 **User functions** (read-only queries) are always available regardless of executionFeeReserve.
 They are defined with `PUBLIC_FUNCTION()` or `PRIVATE_FUNCTION()` macros, provide read-only access to contract state, and cannot modify state or trigger procedures.

 **Contract-to-contract callbacks** execute without checking the recipient's fees.
 When Contract A calls Contract B (via `qpi.transfer()`, `INVOKE_OTHER_CONTRACT_PROCEDURE`, or asset transfers), only Contract A needs positive executionFeeReserve.
 This applies to all callbacks like `POST_INCOMING_TRANSFER`, `PRE_ACQUIRE_SHARES`, ...
-(For a full list see [here](doc/contracts.md#System-procedures)).
+(Full list available [here](contracts.md#System-procedures), marcros with index >= 6 ).
 Contract A initiated the operation, so Contract A pays for all resulting execution including callbacks in Contract B.

 Example: Contract A (executionFeeReserve = 1000) transfers 500 QU to Contract B (executionFeeReserve = 0).
 Contract A's procedure executes, money transfers from A to B, and Contract B's `POST_INCOMING_TRANSFER` executes—all paid for by Contract A's fees.